The Snake Cord

-When setting the belay, attempt to set the power point at chest height, as this puts the nuts and bolts where you can see them, avoiding fumbles and missed clips.
-If you’re using a magic plate this is the ideal situation if using it in the auto-locking mode (for bringing up the second), as you can pull the rope down through the device while remaining straight backed (not bent over and uncomfortable).
+When setting the belay, attempt to set the master point at chest height, as this puts the nuts and bolts where you can see them, avoiding fumbles and missed clips.
+If you’re using a magic plate this is the ideal situation if using it in the auto-locking mode (for bringing up the second), as you can pull the rope down through the device while remaining straight-backed (not bent over and uncomfortable).
 This is especially important for the older climber.
-It is best to attach each climber to the power point via their rope (or daisy chain or sling), clipping it off with a screwgate.
-The leader’s rope can be clipped to the belay as the first runner (either to the power point or the highest anchor in the belay, perhaps with a shock absorbing sling if it warrants it), reducing the shock loading on the belay (instead of falling straight on to the belay plate they will fall on to the runner and pull the belayer upwards - dissipating some of the energy).
+It is best to attach each climber to the master point via their rope (or daisy chain or sling), clipping it off with a screwgate.
+The leader’s rope can be clipped to the belay as the first runner (either to the master point or the highest anchor in the belay, perhaps with a shock-absorbing sling if it warrants it), reducing the shock loading on the belay (instead of falling straight on to the belay plate they will fall on to the runner and pull the belayer upwards - dissipating some of the energy).
 Other uses

 As I have said earlier a Snake Cord can be used for many sling-like tasks, plus because it’s cheap it can be easily sacrificed (you are effectively maximizing the usefulness of your abseil tat).
 It is perfect for equalizing a group of spaced runners on a pitch so that you can bring them all to one point so as to reduce drag.
 On routes that require you to haul your ‘sack the Cord can be used to rig the ‘sack so it hangs correctly, you can use it as a makeshift prusik loop and it also makes a good washing line at Base Camp.
 When to use a Snake Cord